 Smyrna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Smyrna is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Smyrna who work in office and administrative support (18.66%), sales jobs (7.62%), and management occupations (7.35%).
+There are especially a lot of people living in Smyrna who work in office and administrative support (14.01%), management occupations (7.37%), and sales jobs (7.10%).

 Also of interest is that Smyrna has more people living here who work in computers and math than 95% of the places in the US.

-Smyrna is a very ethnically-diverse town.
+Smyrna is an extremely ethnically-diverse town.
 The people who call Smyrna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smyrna residents report their race to be White, followed by Black or African-American.
 Smyrna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.83% of the town’s residents.
-Important ancestries of people in Smyrna include German, Irish, Scottish, and French .
+People of Hispanic or Latino origin account for 11.24% of the town’s residents.
+Important ancestries of people in Smyrna include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Smyrna is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Arabic.